The Blue Film

 "The Blue Film" (1954) is a short story by the English novelist Graham Greene.
-The story is set in Thailand.
+The story is about the relationship between a married couple, Mr. and Mrs. Carter.
+It was published in his 1954 collection Twenty-One Stories.

 It was adapted for television as part of the 1970s series Shades of Greene, and starred Betsy Blair, Baron Casanov, Koo Stark, and Brian Cox.